-className specifies the classname for pluggable sessions.
+ClassName specifies the classname for pluggable sessions.
 Pluggable sessions can be used instead of it_http_sessions (the default).
 Pluggable sessions allow custom session implementations and URL-encoding for session information.

-To use the pluggable sessions, replace the it_http_sessions in the orb_plugins and binding:servlet_binding_list With it_pluggable_http_sessions.
+To use the pluggable sessions, replace the it_http_sessions in the orb_plugins and binding:servlet_binding_list with it pluggable http sessions.
 For example:

-plugins:it_pluggable_http_sessions:ClassName="com.iona.servlet.s ession.PluggableHttpSessionPlugIn";
+plugins:it_pluggable_http_sessions:ClassName="com.iona.se rvlet.session.PluggableHttpSessionPlugIn";